 Mortgage rates are rising again.
 But they’re still pretty low historically.
 And rates on a 15-year mortgage are even lower than rates on a 30-year mortgage.
 Freddie Mac’s average 30-year mortgage rate for October 2017 was 3.90%.
 But you could get a 15-year mortgage for 3.20% or even less (see current interest rates here).

 The spread doesn’t seem like a lot.
 But with the lower interest rate and a shorter repayment term, you’ll pay much less interest over time.
 Still, that’s not the only factor to consider when deciding whether to refinance from a 30-year to a 15-year mortgage.
 Here are other things to keep in mind:

 Your Payment Will Go Up

 Even if you can significantly reduce your interest rate with a 15-year note, your monthly payment will likely go up.
-Let’s assume you have a $250,000 30-year mortgage at 5%.
-Excluding taxes and insurance, you monthly payment would be about $1,350.
-If you refinance to a 15-year loan at 2.63%, your monthly payment will go up to about $1,680.
+Let’s say you have a $250,000 30-year mortgage at a 4% APR.
+Your monthly payment, excluding taxes and insurance, should be about $1,193 per month.

 How Much Interest Will You Save